Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Strange resonances and the

 \subsection{State of the art}

-Despite the fact that Quantum Chromodynamics (QCD) was formulated almost half a century ago the precise determination of some of its lowest lying states is still not fully clear, in particular in the strangeness sector.
-A reliable determination of these strange resonances is crucial for both their own classification in multiplets, as well as for our understanding of intermediate energy QCD interactions and the low-energy Chiral Perturbation Theory regime.
-In addition, these strange resonances appear as a result of $\pi K$ scattering or re-scattering, which contribute as final states to many of the hadronic processes with net strangeness.
-Hence, the shape of heavier decays, or their Dalitz plots depend upon the precise determination of these low-energy interactions.
+Despite the fact that Quantum Chromodynamics (QCD) was formulated almost half a century ago the existence and/or precise properties of some of its lowest-lying states are still under debate, in particular in the strangeness sector.
+A reliable determination of these strange resonances is crucial for both their own classification in multiplets, as well as for our understanding of intermediate-energy QCD interactions and the low-energy chiral perturbation theory regime.
+In addition, these strange resonances appear as a result of $\pi K$ scattering or re-scattering, and contribute as final states to many of the hadronic processes with net strangeness.
+Hence, the shape of heavier decays, or their Dalitz plot, depends upon the precise determination of these low-energy interactions.
 In particular, this is the case of the many hadronic decays of the heavy $B$ and $D$ mesons, whose description nowadays relies on resonance-exchange models.
-Nonetheless many of the modern experimental efforts are being directed towards these heavier processes, particularly interesting are CP violation or new physics searches.
+Nonetheless, many of the modern experimental efforts are being directed towards these heavier processes, in particular CP violation or new physics searches.
 Thus a precise knowledge of these strange resonances is mandatory for model-independent studies of heavier sectors.